vit9696/qpdfview/README.md

   As a workaround one can delete `qpdfview.app/Contents/MacOS/libqpdfview_pdf.dylib`.
 - Presentation view and fullscreen may not work as expected.
 - Open recent menu is not implemented.
+- Built-in tab menu is not disabled (needs `allowsAutomaticWindowTabbing` off).

 ## Compilation requirements